labex-labs/open-source-labs/python/python-mastery/lab-ex7-2-decorator-chaining/en/step1.md

 print(add.__doc__)"
 ```

-You'll see output similar to this:
+When you run these commands, you'll see output similar to this:

 ```
 <function wrapper at 0x...>
 None
 ```

-Notice that the function name appears as `wrapper` instead of `add`, and the docstring is `None` instead of `'Adds two things'`.
-This is a problem when using introspection tools or generating documentation.
+Notice that instead of showing the function name as `add`, it shows `wrapper`.
+And the docstring, which should be `'Adds two things'`, is `None`.
+This can be a big problem when you're using tools that rely on this metadata, like introspection tools or documentation generators.

 ## Fixing the Problem with functools.wraps

-Python's `functools` module provides a `wraps` decorator that can help preserve function metadata.
-Let's modify our `logged` decorator:
+Python's `functools` module comes to the rescue.
+It provides a `wraps` decorator that can help us preserve the function metadata.
+Let's see how we can modify our `logged` decorator to use `wraps`.

-1. Open the `logcall.py` file in the WebIDE:
+1. First, open the `logcall.py` file in the WebIDE.
+You can navigate to the project directory using the following command in the terminal:

 ```bash
 cd ~/project
 ```

-2. Update the `logged` decorator in `logcall.py` with the following code:
+2. Now, update the `logged` decorator in `logcall.py` with the following code.
+The `@wraps(func)` decorator is the key here.
+It copies all the metadata from the original function `func` to the wrapper function.

 ```python
 from functools import wraps